-Wherever glass is used in buildings, whether it’s for a new build, a refurbishment or a basic glazing replacement, the way the glass is manufactured, supplied and installed must comply with Building Regulations.
-These are set to ensure that the application and use of glass is safe and/or energy efficient.
-There are many different building regulations to adhere to, which define the right glass and glazing for its given intention.
-Ensuring that the right glass is used is the responsibility of the end user.
-Below are links to download the most up-to-date Approved Building Regulation Documents for England, along with a summary to advise how these affect the glass used in the application.
+Wherever glass is used in buildings, whether it’s for a new build, a refurbishment or a basic glazing replacement, the way the glass is designed, supplied and installed must comply with Building Regulations.
+These are set to ensure that the application and use of glass is safe and/or energy efficient

 Navigating Building Regulation documents can be daunting.
-Below are links to the most up to date documents, as well as guidance on the specification of glass and glazing in buildings and the current levels of compliance you are required to meet for your home or project.
+Below are links to the most up to date documents, which offer guidance on the specification of glass and glazing in buildings and the current levels of compliance you are required to meet for your home or project.